-The end of the year is always the time to take stock, see what worked and plan for the coming year.
+The end of the year is always the time to take stock, see what worked in Mobile Growth and plan for the coming year.

 What happened?
 What changed?
 What worked?
 What didn’t?
 It seems we have all the questions but none of the answers, until now.

 I decided to pick the brains of the best ASO people I know to see what they have to say about the coming year.
 From changes to trends, it seems ASO is becoming more and more dominant in the overall marketing makeup.